 Going through a breakup?
-There's a country song for that.
-In fact, there are country songs for every stage of your breakup.
-Whether you need a night out with your friends to forget about your recent breakup or some positivity to move on, here are the top 10 country breakup songs.
+There's a country music song for that.
+In fact, there are country songs for every stage of your breakup (no love songs on this list, all heartbreak).
+Whether you need a Garth Brooks party anthem to kick off a crazy night out with your friends to forget about your recent breakup, some positivity from a Rascal Flatts song to move on, or a kiss-off anthem from The Chicks or Carrie Underwood to remind you that your ex is tool who doesn't deserve you, here are the top 10 country breakup songs.

 Luke Bryan's "All My Friends Say" is the ultimate way to kick off this list.
-After a breakup you need good friends and a night out to be the "rock star, party hard, gettin' over you kid" that you are.
+After a breakup you need good friends from your small town and a night out to be the "rock star, party hard, gettin' over you kid" that you are.

 "Somewhere In My Car" takes you to the honest moments after a breakup.
 No matter how a relationship ends, it's natural to miss the good times.
 In this song, Keith Urban takes it back to one of his favorite memories in his car as he's driving home alone and realizes it's really over.